-Although many studies have reported the diagnostic usefulness of HR-MR, they focused on the radiologic findings of pathologic vessel walls for the diagnosis or differentiation of ICADs. $^{3,15-17,21,34,35}$ However, those studies lacked information regarding the comparison between luminal angiography and HR-MR, which may lead to disputes and confusion regarding the usefulness of HR-MR as an imaging method.
-Only a few studies have attempted to reveal the usefulness of HR-MR compared with DSA.
-8,13,18,23 However, these observations were limited regarding only single vascular pathology (atherosclerosis, Moyamoya disease) or single cerebral artery (middle cerebral artery, basilar artery) or the small patient sample size (n = 9).
-In particular, although these studies acknowledged that HR-MR presents additional information, such as the direct depiction of vessel walls beyond the luminal evaluation, HR-MR was evaluated d Agreement refers to the interclass correlation coefficients between DSA and HR-MR, and data in parentheses indicate 95% confidence intervals.
+Although many studies have reported the diagnostic usefulness of HR-MR, they focused on the radiologic findings of pathologic vessel walls for the diagnosis or differentiation of ICADs.^{3,15-17,21,34,35} However, those studies lacked information regarding the comparison between luminal angiography and HR-MR, which may lead to disputes and confusion regarding the usefulness of HR-MR as an imaging method.
+Only a few studies have attempted to reveal the usefulness of HR-MR compared with DSA.^{8,13,18,23} However, these observations were limited regarding only single vascular pathology (atherosclerosis, Moyamoya disease) or single cerebral artery (middle cerebral artery, basilar artery) or the small patient sample size (n = 9).
+In particular, although these studies acknowledged that HR-MR presents additional information, such as the direct depiction of vessel walls beyond the luminal evaluation, HR-MR was evaluated by using DSA as the reference standard.
+We performed an independent evaluation and diagnosis for each technique and compared DSA and HR-MR in various ICADs with the largest patient populations in all of the published studies, to our knowledge.